Rants from the Adaptive Child

 Being clear about what you what and offering a solution to get it.

-Setting a boundary about what is ok and what is not ok for you.
+Setting a boundary between what is ok and what is not ok for you.

 Advocating for yourself in a kind way.